OrdinaryMagician/ibuki_m/README.md

 *"Sometimes you gotta wear protection..."*

 The usual solution for getting into dangerous terrain.
 Just pop it and go for a dive.

+### Aerial Amulet *[Wings of Wrath]*

+*"It's surprising that this thing can even lift me off the ground."*

+A convenient little magic artifact that allows you to float in mid-air.
+Far more comfortable than the **Gravity Suppressor**, but unlike that one, this has a weight limit *(poor **Demo-chan**, their shiny metal butt is just too damn heavy)*.
+Its effects can be conveniently toggled at will, allowing you to save up energy when needed.

+### Safety Tether *[Chaos Device]*

+*"I'm outta here, bitches."*

+Allows you to make a quick escape back to the start of the map when activated.
+Also releases some damaging shockwaves on both endpoints in the process.
+Useful when you're trapped in some inescapable room, or get surrounded by an overwhelming amount of enemies.

 ---